TheRealCodeVoyage/Grub_ASCCII_ArtWork/README.md

-# Grub_ASCCII_ArtWork
+# Grub_ASCII_ArtWork
-How to change grub bootloader with yout own made asccii artwork
+How to change grub bootloader with yout own made ascii artwork